Is The Tide Finally Turning For The North American Manufacture Industry?

 An article on television recently featured an interview with the owner of a company that manufactured brass fittings in the Northeastern United States.
-He had seen his business erode over the past number of years at an alarming rate as he was, in his own words, out-gunned by products manufactured in low cost centres in Asia.
+He had seen his business erode over the past number of years at an alarming rate as he was, in his own words, out-gunned by products manufactured in low-cost centers in Asia.

 Inferior Metals Can Be A Self-Perpetuating Problem.

-Correspondingly, importers of this material, sometimes by the container load, face the prospect of having their cost advantage offset by a loss of customer good will, as the material is off spec and therefore prone to failure and subsequently complaints from customers.
+Correspondingly, importers of this material, sometimes by the container load, face the prospect of having their cost advantage offset by a loss of customer goodwill, as the material is off-spec and therefore prone to failure and subsequent complaints from customers.
 This results in material “Made Overseas” and “Scrapped in North America”.

 All of this is very tantalizing for our own manufacturers as it hints, dare we say even indicates, that we may have reached some kind of turning point whereby outsourcing is less attractive – at least for some products.

 A recent report by the Boston Consulting Group actually predicts that there will be a manufacturing renaissance in the U. S. over the next five years as a result of these factors:

 - A convergence of the net labor costs in China and the U. S.,